 CMS is proposing three different fee schedule adjustment methodologies for non-CBAs after the termination of the COVID-19 PHE: (1) for non-contiguous non-CBAs; (2) for contiguous non-CBAs defined as rural areas; and (3) for non-rural non-CBAs within the contiguous United States.
 Proposed adjustment methodologies (1) and (2) contemplate utilizing 50/50 blended rates as a permanent construct, but proposed adjustment methodology (3) contemplates setting the fee schedule amounts to 100% of the Medicare rates.
 This could reduce Medicare rates after the PHE is over in the current areas that are considered non-rural but not covered by a former CBA, as those areas are currently receiving a 75/25 blended reimbursement rate.
 There was a 60-day comment period on this proposed rule, and we expected this rule to be finalized in the first half of 2021.
-This may be delayed due to the fact that on April 26, 2021, CMS published a notice stating that the Biden Administration published a "Regulatory Freeze Pending Review" memorandum advising all agencies, unless otherwise excepted by the Director of Office of Management and Budget, not to issue any rule until an appointee by the new Administration reviews and approves the rule.
+This was delayed due to the fact that on April 26, 2021, CMS published a notice stating that the Biden Administration published a "Regulatory Freeze Pending Review" memorandum advising all agencies, unless otherwise excepted by the Director of Office of Management and Budget, not to issue any rule until an appointee by the new Administration reviews and approves the rule.
 Pending this review and approval, CMS is continuing the rules already in effect until May 11, 2022.
 In January 2021, CMS announced the pivotal bid amounts for the competitive bidding round 2021.
 As a reminder, the bids for oxygen were based on the HCPCS code E1390, which is for stationary oxygen, and there were 130 regions bid.
-The simple average of the 2018 single payment amounts for these regions for this code was \$73.98.
-The simple average of the pivotal bid amounts for these regions for this code was \$122.61, or an average increase of 65.7%.
+The simple average of the 2018 single payment amounts for these regions for this code was \$122.61, or an average increase of 65.7%.
 If CMS would have implemented these rate changes, the average payment amounts in these regions for POCS (codes E1390 and E1392) would have been \$157.60, which is significantly higher than the \$110.07 per month being paid as of January 1, 2021.